-Takagi, Sugeno and Kang have established what is called the Takagi-Sugeno-Kang (TSK) method [5-7].
+Takagi, Sugeno and Kang established a method called the Takagi-Sugeno-Kang (TSK) method [1-3].
 This neuralnetwork-based fuzzy reasoning scheme is capable of learning the membership function of the "IF" part and determining the amount of control in the "THEN" part of the inference rules.
-What's more, it is nicely suited to mathematical analysis and usually works well with optimization and adaptive techniques.
+Moreover, it is nicely suited to mathematical analysis and usually works well with optimization and adaptive techniques.
 Subsequently, many improved algorithms and extensions were developed for the TSK model.
-In particular, the adaptive neuro-fuzzy inference system (ANFIS) is an important approach to implement the TSK fuzzy system, which has been put forward by Jang in 1993 [3].
-However among all early work, only Iliadis et al. have replaced the algebraic product T-norm with other fuzzy T-norms to handle intersection operation [1].
-But they have not explained the reason why they select the one.
-Besides, in the case of input dimension increasing, the number of rules will increase with the input dimension exponentially, which inevitably leads the conventional ANFIS structure dimension to disaster.
-In order to improve the online access speed of ANFIS T-S rules for complex system, various clustering algorithms have been used to construct a new multidimensional structure of ANFIS, which combined mechanism of T-S fuzzy inference and clustering algorithm from the perspective of knowledge discover.In this paper, we select Hamacher Tnorm to tackle the intersection operation for two reasons:
+In particular, the adaptive neuro-fuzzy inference system (ANFIS) is an important approach to implement the TSK fuzzy system, which has been put forward by Jang in 1993 [4].
+However among all the works which have been conducted earlier, only Iliadis et al. replaced the algebraic product T-norm with other fuzzy T-norms to handle intersection operation [5].
+But they did not explain the reason why they selected the one.
+Besides, in the case of input dimension increasing, the number of rules increase with the input dimension exponentially, which inevitably leads the conventional ANFIS structure dimension to disaster.
+In order to improve the online access speed of ANFIS T-S rules for complex system, various clustering algorithms have been used to construct a new multidimensional structure of ANFIS, which combines mechanism of T-S fuzzy inference and clustering algorithm from the perspective of knowledge discovery.
+In this paper, Hamacher T-norm has been selected to tackle the intersection operation for two reasons:

-- 1. Algebraic product T-norm is used widely in ANFIS, and when λ equals to 1, the Hamacher T-norm is actually an algebraic product T-norm, which means it is not conflicting with the regular ANFIS. - 2.
-Hamacher product T-norm, a clustering of fuzzy product T-norms, differs depending on λ .
+1. Algebraic product T-norm is used widely in ANFIS, and when λ equals to 1.
+The Hamacher T-norm is actually an algebraic product T-norm, which means that it is not conflicting with the regular ANFIS.
+2. Hamacher product T-norm, a clustering of fuzzy product T-norms, differs depending on λ .
 So, to select the most suitable fuzzy T-norm by changing the numberical parameter λ is advisable.
 Subtract clustering, which could obtain the amount and value of clustering center, was used to determine the If part of each rule, for its wide application in ANFIS center determination.